 Due to their size and requirements for sustaining life, large carnivores are globally under threat from human encroachment and competition for resources.
-Animals such as bears, wolves and big cats have suffered both targeted and indirect persecution and eradication by humans over sustained periods, through means such as hunting and habitat loss / fragmentation.
-This has led, in some cases, to species being forced into direct conflict with humans as they try desperately to source the habitat requirements necessary for their survival.
+Animals such as bears, wolves and big cats have suffered both targeted and indirect persecution and eradication by humans over sustained periods, through means such as hunting and habitat loss/fragmentation.
+This has led to species being forced into direct conflict with humans as they try desperately to source the habitat requirements necessary for their survival.

 The decline in large carnivore presence has had dramatic, and in some cases catastrophic, effects for other plants and animals within ecosystems.
-Large carnivores, amongst other things, limit the numbers of herbivores, this in turn has effects on plant structure and community.
-Take the carnivores out of the equation and the whole system loses its’ balance.
+Large carnivores limit the numbers of herbivores; this in turn has effects on plant structure and community.
+Take the carnivores out of the equation and the whole system loses its balance.

-A number of research projects that have looked at factors influencing successful reintroductions were used as a basis for Wolf & Ripple’s work.
-Factors such as critical reserve size, edge effects, availability of prey, presence of established competitors, and the ecology / life-cycle traits of species were taken into account.
+A number of research projects that have looked at factors influencing successful reintroductions were used as the basis for Wolf & Ripple’s work.
+Factors such as critical reserve size, edge effects, availability of prey, presence of established competitors and the ecology/life-cycle traits of species were taken into account.

 This particular research project was motivated by the urgent need to address carnivore decline.
 The primary goal being, for each large carnivore species selected for the project (25 in total), to identify specific protected areas and other areas where the likelihood of successful reintroduction may be high, providing data on likely predictors of reintroduction success for each region.
 Taken as a whole, the analysis serves as a “preliminary, data-driven assessment of global rewilding possibilities”.